 Trump breaks his word all the time, believing he could “stand in the middle of 5th Avenue and shoot somebody” without losing supporters.
 Already he’s flinched from campaign promises to end the Deferred Action for Childhood Arrivals program, exit the Paris climate pact and, of course, repeal Obamacare.
 Hungry for a legislative win, Trump may be convinced he can break another promise.
 And that may be one broken promise too many.

 It may seem implausible that Democrats could ever get Trump to abandon signature proposals like building a border wall, eradicating the Clean Power Plan or cracking down on immigration from war-torn majority-Muslim countries.
 But if Trump gets increasingly desperate, it can’t hurt to ask.

 The most important thing is that Democrats don’t make the same mistake Republicans made during the Obama presidency, becoming total obstructionist and accomplishing nothing substantial of their political agenda.
-Democrats must remember that good political leadership is knowing how, when and what to compromise!
+When it comes to the question of Democratic cooperation, Democrats must remember that good political leadership is knowing how, when and what to compromise!